 Maecenas sed diam eget risus varius blandit sit amet non magna.
 Etiam porta sem malesuada magna mollis euismod.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-Lynn Rubenzer explores the sublime underpinnings of the urban landscape in her celebrated portraits of San Francisco.
+Lynn Rubenzer explores the mystical underpinnings of the urban landscape in her celebrated portraits of San Francisco.
 Steeped in the lyricism of the city’s spirit of individuality, architecture and soft coastal light, Lynn’s large-scale oil paintings capture the convergence of structure and humanity with San Francisco’s unique balance of elegance and quirk.

 Based in San Francisco, Lynn paints full-time at her Hunters Point Shipyard studio which she opens to the public twice a year [Spring and Fall Open Studios] to share her latest work.